This post may contain affiliate links. For more information please read disclosure.

 3. Make a list of all your expenses

 Make a list of all your monthly expenses.
-There are two parts of expenses, Fixed expenses which mostly remains the same each month like rent and electric.
+There are two parts of expenses, Fixed expenses which mostly remain the same each month like rent and electric.
 Another part is variable expenses which change every month like groceries and lifestyle expenses.

 If you are not sure how to calculate the money you need for housing, food, and lifestyle, then go through my post on budgeting.